How to Choose the Right Medical Aid

 When it comes to comparing medical schemes, don’t just do so based on cost.
 Take a look at what benefits the scheme covers, like scans or preventative tests and see if they actually cover it as opposed to chewing up medical savings account balances.
 Another thing to ask about is whether or not the scheme offer an Above Threshold Benefit.
 This usually allows for more comprehensive cover.
 It also acts as a safety net for day-to-day medical expenses should you deplete your medical savings account.

-Is There a Network of Hospitals or Doctors?
+Choose the Right Medical Aid – Is There a Network of Hospitals or Doctors?

 Schemes that have access to such networks can usually afford medical cover at better premium prices.
 It’s not actually choice-limiting, but rather a money saver while you still enjoy top quality care.